Military Separation Guide

 The Last Word

 Change is never an easy process.
 Transitioning from military to civilian life is not just a change in employment, but a change in culture and lifestyle as well.
 We hope that you have found this guide to be helpful as you plan for your separation from active service.
-Please do not hesitate to contact us if we can assist you with your transition and VA claims.

 We wish you all of the best in your future endeavors.
 Good luck!